Continuing Professional Development in Education

 Senior leaders in schools and colleges are looking to their middle leadership teams to create the road map for learning that will deliver powerful curriculum outcomes and high-quality pedagogy that is sustainable and cost effective.

 The events that have disrupted part of two academic years have given all those who play a part in educating our next generation with pause for thought.
 It is essential that we do not dwell on the past but look to the future to develop highly innovative strategies that will foster confidence, deepen learning and build the right pedagogy to ensure learners can fill gaps where they exist and use their experiences from their time learning from home.
-Have a look at our 15 top tips for ensuring learners can make the transition from

 The Role of the Middle and Subject Leader is Pivotal